rdwatkin/RyBrowse/README.md

 Project Description:

-Web Browser developed in java using the javaFX libaray as a side project to practice UI/UX, event handling, and lambda notation.
+Web Browser developed in java using the javaFX library as a side project to practice UI/UX, event handling, and lambda notation.

 Usage: